 If you enjoy fresh and tasty seafood, sushi and amazing culinary tools, then there is literally nowhere else in the world that could provide you with such an unforgettable and satisfying experience such as the Tsukiji Market.

-The way that the locals interact amongst the festive vibe, and the fresh smells of meat cooking in wild spices tingle at your nose, this is a very beautiful once-in-a-lifetime market!
-There are also plenty of delicious restaurants that serve fresh food throughout the duration of this event.
+The market is intoxicating.
+From he way that the locals interact to the fresh smells of meat cooking, this is a very beautiful once-in-a-lifetime market!
+There are also plenty of delicious restaurants that serve fresh food.

 There are up to 900 wholesalers at the Tsukiji Market, which is hard to imagine if you haven’t been there and seen it for yourself.
 Find quality retail stores that sell pans, knives and other kitchen utensils dotted in the sea of licensed fish traders.